Victory Garden Urban Farm

 Did you know that you can grow peaches in Wisconsin?
 In our Food Forest, we have trees and shrubs that bear fruits of pear, apple, cherry, apricot, raspberry, peach, currant, mulberry, and quince, among others!

 We also grow herbs like rosemary, basil, tarragon, and mint!

 Community members are always invited to contribute their compostable materials to Victory Garden Urban Farms’ compost pile!
-Located at the north end of the garden, this compost is gradually used to build up new soil on the site and REVITALIZE SOIL NUTRIENTS in raised beds.
-We also have a compost bin on the west side of the garden, which we use to demonstrate smaller-scale composting.
+Located at the north end (back of log) of the farm, this compost is gradually used to build up new soil on the site and REVITALIZE SOIL NUTRIENTS in raised beds.
+We are also in the process of building a multi bin compost system on the southwest side (front of lot), which we use to demonstrate smaller-scale composting.

 The Farm is home to a 400 square foot shelter and rainwater harvesting system accompanied by 500-gallon cistern.
 By collecting the rainwater that falls on the shelter, we reduce our dependence on city water and ENSURE A CONVENIENT WATER SOURCE FOR OUR COMMUNITY GARDENERS.
 Thanks to funding from the Milwaukee Metropolitan Sewer District (MMSD) plans are underway this spring to install an additional 1700 gallon underground rainwater catchment system.

 Victory Garden Urban Farm has been recognized as part of the MILLION POLLINATORS GARDEN CHALLENGE!